 Lucy Valerie Graham

-lucy picLucy Graham is an Associate Professor in the English Department at the University of Johannesburg.
+Lucy Valerie Graham is an Associate Professor in the Department of English at the University of Johannesburg.
 She has a doctorate in English literature from the University of Oxford, and MA, BA Honours, and BA degrees from the university currently known as Rhodes.
-Her first monograph, State of Peril: Race and Rape in South African Literature, was published in 2012 by Oxford University Press.
+Her first monograph, State of Peril: Race and Rape in South African Literature (2012), was published by Oxford University Press.
 She is the author of numerous peer-reviewed articles and book chapters, and is working on two new monographs, on J.M.
-Coetzee and gender, and one entitled "Post-Apartheid Dissonance", about the cultural politics of post-"rainbow nation" South Africa.
+Coetzee and gender, and one entitled “Post-Apartheid Dissonance”, about the cultural politics of post-“rainbow nation” South Africa.
 She is co-editor, with Andrew van der Vlies, of the Bloomsbury Handbook to J.M.
-Coetzee (forthcoming 2023).
-Her research interests include South African and African literature and culture, and debates on intersectionality and decoloniality.
-In 2013 she was a Fulbright Scholar at New York University, where she taught courses in the English Department.
-At NYU she also organised a colloquium on "South Africa after Twenty Years of Democracy" (outputs available in the journal Interventions).
-In 2017 she was project manager of The Mendi Centenary Project, for which she received a British Academy Grant.
-In April 2018 she toured universities in the US with a group of students from the University of the Western Cape who presented on "Fallism and the cultural politics of decolonisation."
-In May-June 2022 she was in Brazil by invitation to present in a series of seminars and events on "Decolonising the arts and social sciences."
+Coetzee (2023).
+Her research interests include South African and African literature and culture, interdisciplinary studies, and debates on intersectionality and decoloniality.
+Her new work includes a focus on ecocriticism, including cultural rights and the environment.